Kentucky Horse Council Bylaws

 (d) To authorize a voluntary dissolution of the KHC.

 (e) To adopt a plan for the distribution of the KHC assets

 Section 3-Special Meetings of Members.
-Special meetings of the members of the KHC may be called by the President, by the Board, the Executive Committee, or by the members having ten percent (10%) or more of the votes entitled to be cast at a meeting.
-Any notice of a special meeting shall state the place, day and hour of the meeting and the purpose thereof, and shall be given not less than ten (10) nor more than thirty-five (35) days prior to the meeting.
+Special meetings of the members of the KHC may be called by the President, by the Board, the Executive Committee, or by the members having 10 percent or more of the votes entitled to be cast at a meeting.
+Any notice of a special meeting shall state the place, day and hour of the meeting and the purpose thereof, and shall be given not less than 10 nor more than 35 days prior to the meeting.

 Section 4- Regular Meetings.
 Regular meetings of membership in good standing may be held at such times and places and with such regularity as the Board may designate.
 Good standing means that a member has paid his dues in full for the period for which they are due.

 Section 5-Action without Meeting.
 Any action required or permitted to be taken by the members may be taken without a meeting if the action is taken by all members of KHC entitled to vote on such action.
 The consents shall be delivered to KHC for recording in the minutes or other records, and any action taken shall be effective when the signed consents are delivered to KHC.
 A member may revoke his, her or its consent by written notice received by KHC prior to the time that consents representing the votes required to take the action have been delivered to KHC.